dani-garcia/vaultwarden/SSO.md

 - `SSO_CLIENT_SECRET`
 - `SSO_PKCE=true`

+### Testing

+If you want to run a testing instance of Keycloak the Playwright [docker-compose](playwright/docker-compose.yml) can be used.
+\
+More details on how to use it in [README.md](playwright/README.md#openid-connect-test-setup).

 ## Auth0

 Not working due to the following issue https://github.com/ramosbugs/openidconnect-rs/issues/23 (they appear not to follow the spec).